The True Cost of Dying in the UK in 2026

 Debt you did not know about

-The estate is liable for the deceased person's debts before beneficiaries inherit anything.
-Placing a statutory notice in the London Gazette (£80-£100) protects the executor from unknown creditors making claims later.
+The estate is liable for any debts the person left behind before beneficiaries inherit anything.
+Placing a statutory notice in the London Gazette (£96.55 plus VAT, so about £116) protects the executor from unknown creditors making claims later.

 Accountant fees for tax